 For once the plan was not too ambitious.
 Paddle north from Denham about 60 kilometres to the tip of the Peron Peninsula, round Cape Peron to the east side, then cover the same distance south to Monkey Mia Dolphin Resort, a trip that might take up to a week.
 We aimed to take advantage of the prevailing southwesterlies on the exposed west side of the Peron and deal with the same as headwinds on the more sheltered southbound leg.

-With our cache stashed under the paprika-red cliffs of Cape Peron, we set off from Denham at dawn the following day.
-Jeff and Sharon had a Perception Eco tandem kayak the size and weight of a tanker.
+Setting Off With our cache stashed under the paprika-red cliffs of Cape Peron, we set off from Denham at dawn the following day.
+Jeff and Sharon had a Mission Eco Niitz tandem kayak the size and weight of a tanker.

 These propitious conditions didn’t last long.
 Soon the wind swung to the northwest, obliging us to dig in for what was to be two-and-a-half days of relentless battling.
 I actually enjoyed getting my teeth into a headwind, buoyed up by sightings of the extraordinarily rich marine life that give Shark Bay its special UNESCO status.